 - Instead of a reverse pushup, begin with a tricep dip.
-For that move, your arms will bend a smaller amount, and your feet will be closer to your shoulders, helping you build the muscles needed for a full reverse pushup move.
+For that move, your arms will bend a smaller amount, your finger tips will point in front of you, and your feet will be closer to your shoulders, helping you build the muscles needed for a full reverse pushup move.

 Reverse pushups are a bodyweight exercise that helps to build upper body strength.
 They can assist you with building stronger triceps and back and shoulder muscles, and they also utilize your core for stabilization.
 Not an easy move, reverse pushups can take some practice before you’re completely able to do them.
 If a full reverse pushup move is too challenging, you can simplify it by placing your arms, legs, or both in more supportive ways.
 Though you may not have yet incorporated reverse pushups into your workout routine, you now have the info needed to try them!